dlandolf/Human-Robot-Handover/README.md

 ## Introduction
 Using a robotic camera arm (equipped with a ZED stereo camera) mounted on a YuMi robot (a fixed base robot with two arms), the goal is to achieve natural human-robot collaboration.
 This includes handovers of objects and teaching the robot motions by demonstrating them with the user's own arms.
 To do so, visual human pose estimation and gesture recognition together with modern trajectory optimization algorithms are combined.
 Depending on the recognized gesture, different actions are taken.
+Human-like robot motions were implemented to give the user a feedback and an intuitive feeling on what the robot is currently doing.

 ## Demonstration Videos
 ### Handovers